JonathanYiv/jonathanyiv.github.io/_posts/2017-09-21-Notes-on-the-Odin-Project.md

 **Warning:** This is a Work-in-Progress!

-**Disclaimer:** I am a student of The Odin Project and as such, I ardently support it.
+**Disclaimer:** I am a student and contributor of The Odin Project and as such, I ardently support it.

 This post was inspired by the commonly referenced and second top result for googling 'The Odin Project,' [Everyday Utilitarian's Notes on the Odin Project](http://everydayutilitarian.com/essays/notes-on-the-odin-project/).